Last Updated on December 1, 2023

 Chiang Mai was long known as an inexpensive backpackers haven.
 But an influx of upscale hotels and restaurants has brought in more mainstream tourists.
 In fact, Travel + Leisure readers once rated it the #1 city in Asia, topping Tokyo, Singapore, Bangkok, et al.

-There’s a lot of things to do in Chiang Mai, thanks in part to its exoticism and plethora of temples, most of which are over 700 years old.
+There’s a lot of things to do in Chiang Mai, thanks in part to its plethora of temples or wats, most of which are over 700 years old.
 (In Bangkok the oldest wats are 200).
 More surprising is the fact that they’ve been exceptionally well preserved.

 Scattered across the old city, the space between them is now filled with houses, small hotels, and shops.
-Still, though, the many stupas that rise above the rooftops give the city an exotic look.
+Still, though, the many stupas that rise above the rooftops and give the city such a unique look.

 One of the most famous and revered wats is Wat Phra Singh on Ratchadamnoen Road.
 It was the wat in which I saw the monks seated in front of the large Buddha.
 It is home to several ancient and highly revered Buddha images.